tsheaves/tsheaves.github.io/_pages/about.md

 <h5>Department of Electrical and Computer Engineering<h5>
 <h5>University of California, Davis<h5>

 <p>Graduate research assistant at the University of California, Santa Cruz.
 Investingating hardware security vulnerabilities caused by defect generation and migration in FPGAs and emerging memories.
-Former graduate technical intern at the Intel Programmable Solutions Group (formerly Altera) where I developed confidential computing IP and remote FPGA education tools.<p>
+Former graduate technical intern at the Intel Programmable Solutions Group (now Altera) where I developed confidential computing IP and remote FPGA education tools.<p>

 <!-- <div class="row">
   <div class="column">